ted-dunstone/yaml2doc/README.md

 Convert YAML to documentation.

 Particularly useful for documenting specifications or examples.
+Features:

+- Easily document your YAML
+- Convert to md,pdf,docx even pptx (anything supported by pandoc)
+- For pdf add left side margin notes
+- Through pandoc support allow title,date,author ..
+- Validates YAML using pyyaml - can insert validation date and status in documentation

 ## Requirements